-Woman found dead was mother of four, engaged and ‘as happy as can be’
+Harrisonville woman found dead was mother of 4, preparing for wedding

 But this year, things seemed to be coming together, Bohnert said.

 “She was trying to get her life back together,” Bohnert said.
-“She was getting married and it seemed like everything was OK.
+“She was getting married, and it seemed like everything was OK.

-“She was happy, that’s the thing.
-Every time she got sad ... she’d text me.”

-In the days leading up to Wheeler’s death, Bohnert received no texts from her friend.

-Wheeler was a mother of four — two boys and two girls.
-A few days ago, on Sept.
-15, she updated her cover photo on Facebook with a picture of her and her fiancé kissing as her children stood in an array around the couple, covering their eyes with their palms.

-A Kansas City metro squad is asking that anyone with pertinent information about the case or who was in the area of Peculiar Drive north of Harrisonville between midnight Saturday and 11 a.m.
-Sunday to contact them via the TIPS Hotline: 816-474-8477.
+The sheriff’s department is asking anyone with information about the case or vehicle to contact the TIPS Hotline, 816-474-TIPS (8477).